 Morning Tour of Athens, Greece

 Taking a tour at the beginning of your stay in Athens helps orient you to the capital city of Greece.
-This one gets you to and from many of the major sights easily in a short amount of time; some you may want to revisit on your own later in your stay.
+This type of tour gets you to and from many of the major sights easily in a short amount of time; some you may want to revisit on your own later in your stay.

 02 of 17